mykelalvis/FATESRD/Other/war-of-ashes.md

 Olivia is entering a conflict with Lord Marcus Sidonius and Olivia's player wants her to roar with Careful, so she attempts to create the advantage **_Intensely Focused_**.
 Once she's roaring, she can use the free invoke from that aspect normally, but she's limited to the Careful, Sneaky, and Clever approaches.

 Second, the base difficulty to create one of these Roar aspects is +2.
 The players and the GM take turns rolling for Roar aspects—that's right, the GM can create as many aspects as the players do.
-How many free invocations are generated for each aspect, however, depends on the roll results.
+How many [[free invocation]]s are generated for each aspect, however, depends on the roll results.

 Finally, trying and failing to create a Roar aspect means success at a cost.
 The Roar aspect will be created, but along with it will come a related consequence for the GM to use against the PC.
 On a tie, the GM only gets a boost against the PC rather than a consequence.
 It's a tricky business, transcending the bounds of mortal consciousness and capability.
 With great ambition comes great risk, and the gods don't take kindly to hubris.
 Note that minor NPCs who can't take consequences thus can't create a Roar aspect at a cost; they simply fail altogether.

 Olivia fails the roll to create the roar aspect **_Intensely Focused_** for her debate against Lord Marcus Sidonius.
 The GM decides that Olivia will gain the mild consequence **_Oblivious to her Surroundings_**.
-The GM gets one free invocation of that consequence.
+The GM gets one [[free invocation]] of that consequence.

 Minor GM characters can roar with something they are skilled at, but lose the Roar aspect automatically if they have to use an ability they are bad at.